-ACLU of Northern California chapters are groups of volunteers that come together to develop community in their region through active participation as a member of the chapter board.
+ACLU of Northern California chapters are groups of volunteers that come together to develop community in their region through active participation as a member of the chapter.
 Chapters protect and advance civil liberties by:

 - Participating in staff led mobilization efforts on ballot measures or legislation;